 Rock Hall – Deeside band of early seventies, feat; Billy Byles, Dave Roberts, Dave Field, Mike Bibby.
 Sadly Dave Roberts and Billy no longer with us.
 Pic above taken (c1972/73) at Connah’s Quay Civic Hall.

 Rocking The Gogs – two-part radio documentary put together by Gareth Jones (Gaz Top) covering the musical history of Colwyn Bay Pier and The Tivoli, Buckley.
 Also features Neil Crud.
 Broadcast on BBC Radio Wales 3rd and 10th Sept 2016

 The Rocks – Wrexham band feat members now in Oceanblue.
 More info req’d

 Ronnie Ashtrayface – short lived Wrexham band (2002), feat; Paul Dyson.

 Rope – Mold-based punk band, sound like Husker Du.
-Feat; Craig ‘Crag’ Williams (bass, drm machine prog) formerly with Blasphemy Squad & Want On Thought, Richard Harrison (gtr,voc) ex Blasphemy Squad, Daisychain, Metroland, The Immediate & Chris Williams (gtr) formerly NRG, Akimbo & Want On Thought.
+Feat; Craig ‘Crag’ Williams (bass, drm machine prog) (ex Blasphemy Squad & Wanton Thought), Richard Harrison (gtr,voc) (ex Blasphemy Squad, Daisychain, Metroland, The Immediate) & Chris Williams (gtr) (ex NRG, Akimbo & Wanton Thought).
 Rel excellent mini-album ‘Birdsong’ on Boss Tuneage recs (12.03.01).
 Rec session for Adam Walton’s Musical Mystery Tour on BBC Radio Wales (26.05.02)